What is Freight Insurance?

 You will have 30 days to submit a claim if you sustain damages, loss, or theft (of course, this depends on the variation of policy implemented).
-Following the claim’s processing, you will get payment in accordance with the terms agreed upon.
+Following the claim’s processing, you will get paid by the terms agreed upon.

 Is freight insurance and marine insurance the same thing?